What Language Do They Speak in Belgium?

 In 1830, the government of Belgium, despite healing the linguistic diversity, stood against the Dutch ruler, William of Orange, which gave rise to the linguistic diversity between Dutch and French-speaking communities.

-How Many Languages Are Spoken in Belgium?
+How Many Languages are Spoken in Belgium?

-You must be curious to know what other languages people of Belgium speak.
+You must be curious to know what other languages the people of Belgium speak.
 People of this country speak several non-official romance languages, as well as different non-official Germanic languages.